renatomatz/Dal-io/docs/_build/html/_sources/index.rst.txt

 That was a bit more challenging!
 Let's take it step by step.

-We started off defining a DateSelect pipe (which we will use later) and passingit into a pipeline with other pipes to get a company's annual returns.
+We started off defining a :code:`DateSelect` pipe (which we will use later) and passing it into a pipeline with other pipes to get a company's annual returns.
 Pipelines aggregate zero or more Pipe objects and pass in a common input through all of their transformations.
 This skips data integrity checking while still allowing users to control pipes inside the pipeline from the outside (as we will with :code"`time_conf`)

-We then passed added a custom pipe that applies the np.mean function to the annualr returns to get the expected returns for each stock.
+We then added a custom pipe that applies the np.mean function to the annual returns to get the expected returns for each stock.

 Finally, we did the exact same thing but with a lambda that calls the pd.DataFrame internal method .cov() to get the dataframe's covariance.
 As we will be passing the whole dataframe to the function at once, we set the Custom strategy to "pipe".